 4. Choose your Weapons – TEFL UP!

-Gather and organise teaching materials, books and video/audio files.
+Gather and organize teaching materials, books, and video/audio files.

 5. Sell yourself.